 The renal tubule starts with a cup-like structure called Bowman’s capsule and this encloses the glomerulus.
-Malpighian body consists of glomerulus and Bowman’s capsule.
+The malpighian body consists of glomerulus and Bowman’s capsule.
 The highly coiled structure in the tubule next to the Bowman’s capsule is the proximal convoluted tubule.

 The next part of the tubule is Henle’s loop which has an ascending and a descending limb.
 The ascending loop continues as a distal convoluted tubule.
 The distal convoluted tubules of many nephrons open into the collecting duct.

-The cortical region of the kidney comprises of malpighian corpuscle, proximal convoluted tubule and distal convoluted tubule whereas the medullary region contains a loop of Henle.
+The cortical region of the kidney comprises of malpighian corpuscle, proximal convoluted tubule and distal convoluted tubule and the medullary region contains a loop of Henle.

 A thin muscular tube called the ureter comes out of each kidney extending from the renal pelvis.
 It carries urine from the kidney to the urinary bladder.

 It is a sac-like structure that stores urine until micturition.
 Micturition is the expulsion of urine from the body.
 The urine is carried to the bladder through the ureters.

 This tube arises from the urinary bladder and helps to expel urine out of the body.
 In males, it acts as the common route for sperms and urine.
 Its opening is guarded by a sphincter.

 The diagram below represents the different parts of the human excretory system.